scorsi/first-test-horilang/README.md

     /**
      * You can type the following if you don't like the multi "=":
      *
-    init {
+     * init {
-        counter = 0
+     *     counter = 0
-    }
+     * }
      */

     destructor {                            // Called automatically when no longer used print("Bye bye")
     }

-    // Private equivalent access to this type func addToCounter (val toAdd : Integer) : val Integer = counter + toAdd
+    // Accessible only in this type
+    func addToCounter (val toAdd : Integer) : val Integer = counter + toAdd

-    // An alias is created for counter attribute, see bellow for an example
+    // This is a function getter
-    // The returned value is const, so you cannot edit it global func getCounter : val Integer = counter
+    // The returned value is const, so you cannot edit it export getter counter : val Integer = counter

-    // An alias is created for the assignment of counter attribute global func setCounter (val newCounter : Integer) : val Integer = counter = newCounter
+    // This is a function setter which take only one argument export setter counter (val newCounter : Integer) : val Integer = counter = newCounter

+    // You can do some polymorphism
+    export setter counter (val newCounter : test.A) : val Integer =
+        counter = newCounter.counter

-    // In all cases this func return counter attribute global func loopCounter (val nbTurn : Integer) : val Integer = if (nbTurn > 0) =
+    // In all cases this func return counter attribute export func loopCounter (val nbTurn : Integer) : val Integer = if (nbTurn > 0) =
             for (var i : Integer = 0 to nbTurn) =
                 counter = addToCounter(1)